gokhj/gokhj.github.io/_posts/2020-06-21-quick-archive-someones-tweets.markdown

 tags: projects python telegram twitter
 ---

-I recently realised that if a tweet link is shared on Telegram, it will stay there forever (possibly) even though the account's long gone or the tweet is deleted.
+I recently discovered that if a tweet link is shared on Telegram, it will stay there forever (possibly) even though the account's long gone or the tweet is deleted.

 Since Twitter API allows to access a user's recent 3000 tweets, this gave me an idea to create a Telegram bot to archive other people's tweets.